 Women in business often say that their male bosses ignore their ideas.
 You’ve probably heard the common trope.
 When a woman in a meeting makes a suggestion, no one notices.
 But when a man says the same thing a moment later, everyone loves “his” idea.

 The same might be said for women entrepreneurs pitching VCs, especially if they are pitching a business idea that addresses women-specific problems.
 If the VCs are mostly male, they may not relate to the problem.
 Therefore, they can’t see the need for a business to address it.

 4. Amplify women’s voices — particularly women of color.

-Whether you’re a man or a woman, if you hear a woman make a good suggestion, amplify her.
+Whether you’re a man or a woman, if you hear a woman make a good suggestion, show her she has been heard.
 The other professionals in the room may ignore her, but you can change that with just a few words.

 “I think Sharon has a good suggestion.
 I’d like her to share more about it.”
-Others are less likely to ignore suggestions when more than one person voice them.
+Others are less likely to ignore suggestions when more than one person voices them.

 5. As you climb the ladder, pull someone else up with you.

 Again, men and women can both do this.
 If you are successful in your career, why not mentor a woman who is just starting out?
 Introduce her to your professional circle and advocate for her with bosses, clients, or investors.
 Coach her through important career decisions.
 You’ve already carved the path, so let someone else follow behind you.